TosbackCgusBridge-Bot/CGUs-versions/Paidcontent/Privacy Policy.md

 Third Party Websites

-Gigaom offers the ability to share Gigaom content on Third Party Websites, including social networking and blogging services such as LinkedIn or Facebook, through â€œpluginsâ€ or â€œwidgetsâ€ (such as LinkedInâ€™s â€œinâ€ button or Facebookâ€™s â€œLikeâ€ button).
+Gigaom offers the ability to share Gigaom content on Third Party Websites, including social networking and blogging services such as LinkedIn or Facebook, through “plugins” or “widgets” (such as LinkedIn’s “in” button or Facebook’s “Like” button).
 When you elect to share content and information with others on Third Party Websites, Gigaom may transmit your Information (including Personally Identifying Information) to such Third Party Websites.
 This Information may be visible on the Third Party Website to anyone who has access to that content or Information.
 Your decision to share information in this manner is completely voluntary.
 You should ensure that you are comfortable with how Third Party Websites may share your Information by reviewing their privacy policies and/or modifying your privacy settings directly on those Third Party Websites.

 URL/Referrer Header Information

-When you visit Gigaom websites, certain information about the content or activities you have engaged in on Gigaom may be reflected in the Uniform Resource Locator (â€œURLâ€) for the page you are viewing on Gigaom (i.e., the Internet â€œaddress,â€ commonly displayed in the browser window).
+When you visit Gigaom websites, certain information about the content or activities you have engaged in on Gigaom may be reflected in the Uniform Resource Locator (“URL”) for the page you are viewing on Gigaom (i.e., the Internet “address,” commonly displayed in the browser window).
 For example, the date or title of an article you are viewing may appear in the URL for that page.
 In addition, if you are logged into a Gigaom account, certain account information (may be visible in the URL when you visit your account on Gigaom.
-If you leave Gigaom to visit a third party website, including when you click on an advertisement or link or when you share information through a social plug-in (like the Linked In â€œinâ€ button), the information contained in the URL may be transmitted to the third party website by your browser.
+If you leave Gigaom to visit a third party website, including when you click on an advertisement or link or when you share information through a social plug-in (like the Linked In “in” button), the information contained in the URL may be transmitted to the third party website by your browser.

 Advertisers and Analytics Services